runekn/vs_rkn_gridlesscrafting/README.md

 ### Adjusted recipes

-In order to work with the mod, some recipes had to be adjusted.
-These are recipes that in vanilla require more than two tools, or combination of tools that did not fit the animation set.

-* All figureheads have reduced required tools from four to two.
-* Many mechanical parts have reduced required tools to two.
-* Cabinets no longer require hammer.
-* Grind stone wheel no longer require hammer.
 * Plank blocks, slabs, and stairs now requires hammer.
 Just because I wanted more recipes to have tool requirements now that it plays animations.
 Though I disabled durability cost at least.

 ## Config